 Thanks to contributions of $80,000 from private individuals and a $5,000 pledge from the OSU Physics Department, the fundraising goal for the Control House is now down to $130,000.
 Naming opportunities are available.
 For more information, please download the illustrated, five-page description of the Control House project in PDF format.

 Please note that the National Science Foundation, National Aeronautics and Space Administration, US Air Force and other federal entities do not fund the construction of buildings—only equipment purchases and research operations.

 If you would like to contribute, please click here to make an instant donation via credit card to OSU Foundation account 22-40400, or contact Dr. Peter Shull and the OSU Foundation.

 Click here to see the observatory on YouTube.
 This 6-minute video includes action shots of the telescope and dome, and interviews featuring OSU's president, two students, and the observatory director.

 The observatory is also in the five-part series entitled "Wonders of the Solar System" produced by the British Broadcasting Corporation (BBC).
 The observatory appears 34 minutes into the second episode, "Order out of Chaos".
-The series premiered in March 2010 in the UK on BBC Two, in August 2010 in the USA on Discovery Science, and is commercially available on DVD.
+The series premiered in 2010 in the UK and the USA, and is commercially available on DVD.
 To see pictures related to the BBC's visit to Stillwater in 2009, click here.

 On March 2, 2010, the Oklahoma Center for the Advancement of Science and Technology (OCAST) recorded a one-hour interview about the observatory with its director that was broadcast the following weekend across Oklahoma by ten radio stations.
 Click here to download an MP3 file of the broadcast.
 The actual interview starts 15 minutes into the program.